FaTb0i8u/highlighter-privacy/policy.md

 # Privacy Policy

 <!--
-  This file is mirrored to the public policy repository, which is the copy the Chrome Web Store listing links to: https://github.com/FaTb0i8u/highlighter-privacy/blob/main/policy.md Any edit here must be pushed there as well.
+  The published copy of this policy, and the URL the Chrome Web Store listing points at, is: https://github.com/FaTb0i8u/highlighter-privacy/blob/main/policy.md The two copies must stay identical.
 A mismatch between the published policy, the dashboard disclosures and the extension's behaviour is itself a Chrome Web Store policy violation.
 -->

 **Last updated: 7 August 2026**